AstarNetwork/astar-docs/docs/quickstart/faucet.md

 Faucets are available for all Shibuya accounts and empty accounts on Astar/Shiden.

-To access the faucet visit <https://portal.astar.network/#/assets>, and click on the 'Faucet button.
+To access the faucet visit <https://portal.astar.network/#/assets>, and click on the `Faucet` button.

 ![1](img/1.png)